-sweetened

-beverages
+sweetened beverages

-It is important to drink fluids to stay healthy, but

-sweetened beverages add extra sugar and calories to your family's diet.
-The grocery store is the perfect place to check out a beverage's ingredient list so you can
+It is important to drink fluids to stay healthy, but sweetened beverages add extra sugar and calories to your family's diet.
+The commissary is the perfect place to check out a beverage's ingredient list so you can make informed purchases.